Nick Wilson (Survivor contestant)

-Wilson, a Republican, won an election to become a state representative of the 82nd District in the Kentucky House of Representatives in 2022.

 Early life

 Wilson grew up in Williamsburg, Kentucky.
 Wilson's parents divorced while he was growing up.
 His grandmother helped raise him and his four siblings while they stayed with their father.
 He became the first person in his family to graduate from college when he completed a Bachelor's degree in political science from the University of Kentucky.
 At Kentucky, he became a member of Kappa Sigma (Beta-Nu) fraternity.
 He eventually went on to the University of Alabama School of Law and graduated to become a public defender.
-While at Alabama, he lost his mother when she died due to a drug overdose.
+While at Alabama, his mother died due to a drug overdose.

 Survivor

 David vs. Goliath

-As part of the original David tribe, Wilson began his game with a bit of a rocky start, being seen as someone who was lazy and sat around camp all day.
-In particular, he became targeted by tribemates Pat Cusack and Carl Boudreaux.
-However, Wilson was spared from the chopping block of the first tribal council when Cusack was medically evacuated following the season's first immunity challenge.
-Afterward, Wilson immediately shifted his focus and became an aggressive alliance-builder, crafting one-on-one allegiances with several players in the game.
-In the next Tribal Council, Wilson voted with Christian Hubicki (with whom he'd founded the Mason-Dixon Alliance), Elizabeth Olson (together, the Thoroughbreds), Gabby Pascuzzi and Lyrsa Torres to send Jessica Peet out of the game.
-Wilson also forged a friendship with Davie Rickenbacker during this time.
+As part of the original David tribe, Wilson was initially seen as lazy but he soon became an aggressive alliance-builder, crafting one-on-one allegiances with several players in the game.
 A tribe swap occurred on Day Ten, putting Wilson on the Jabeni tribe with Torres and three former Goliaths: Natalie Cole, Mike White and Angelina Keeley.
-During his time on Jabeni, Wilson aligned with White and Keeley, and together the three of them ousted Cole (a former Goliath) and Torres (a former David) at the next two Tribal Councils.
-This alliance would become a crucial fulcrum in the rest of the season.
+During his time on Jabeni, Wilson aligned with White and Keeley, which would become a crucial fulcrum in the rest of the season.

-The merge occurred with thirteen players, forming the Kalokalo tribe.
-From that point, Wilson became part of an alliance with Hubicki and Pascuzzi from the Davids, as well as White, Alec Merlino and Alison Raybould from the Goliaths.
-Olson became the first person unanimously voted from the merge.
-Afterwards, Wilson found a vote stealer advantage.
-At the next Tribal Council, he voted with the Davids to blindside Goliath John Hennigan with a hidden immunity idol play and minority vote split.
-The former Goliaths remained in control of the numbers with a 6–5 advantage, but Wilson used his advantage along with Boudreaux's idol nullifier to send Goliath Dan Rengering to the jury.
-At the next Tribal Council, Merlino was unanimously sent to the jury, giving the surviving David players the majority.